Finance Division General Information: (503) 378-4633

 Information Infrastructure and Security Activities: Treasury purchases, develops, maintains, and supports an automated and secure cash management technology infrastructure to serve the needs of local governments and partner banking institutions.
 Treasury also advises and assists local governments with respect to their own cash management system needs, including as they relate to security and risk management.

 ORS chapter 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Public Funds Collateralization Program (PFCP).
 Depositories qualified under this program are required to pledge securities as collateral against any public funds deposits in excess of deposit insurance amounts.
 This provides additional protection for public funds in the event of a depository failure or loss.
 ORS chapter 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.
-ORS chapter 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100% protected.
+ORS chapter 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100 percent protected.

 The Finance Division administers the Public Funds Collateralization Program via an application that facilitates depository, custodian, and public official compliance with ORS chapter 295.
 For more information on PFCP click here.